-Along with chemistry and biology, physics completes the trinity of the original “hard” sciences - those that use testable predictions and hypotheses, experiments, and mathematics and modelling as opposed to the “soft” sciences which use more qualitative data and which relies far less on testing.
+Along with chemistry and biology, physics completes the trinity of the original "hard" sciences.
+These disciplines use testable predictions and hypotheses, experiments, and mathematics and modeling as opposed to the "soft" sciences, which rely more on qualitative data.

 What is Physics?